Sabu (wrestler): World Wrestling Federation (1993)

 Sabu made three appearances for the World Wrestling Federation (WWF) in 1993.
 He defeated Scott Taylor in a dark match before Monday Night Raw on October 18, lost to Owen Hart the next night for a dark match at a Wrestling Challenge taping, and defeated Taylor again in a dark match at a WWF Superstars of Wrestling taping on October 20.
+Sabu did not receive a contract offer from the WWF at this time despite the tryout; a WWF deal would not materialize for another thirteen years.